{{ summary.heading }}

 Golden upper angle +6 deg +4 deg to +10 deg Upper edge of low warm sunlight before ordinary daylight takes over.

-Blue/golden handoff -4 deg -5 deg to -2 deg Shared edge between the blue-hour and golden-hour planning bands.
+Blue/golden handoff -4 deg -5 deg to -2 deg Shared boundary between the blue-hour and golden-hour planning bands.

-Blue outer angle -6 deg -10 deg to -5 deg Outer blue-hour edge, near the civil twilight boundary at the default setting.
+Blue outer angle -6 deg -10 deg to -5 deg Outer edge of the blue-hour planning band.

 Sunrise or sunset -0.833 deg Fixed Apparent upper-limb sunrise or sunset estimate with standard refraction allowance.

-The phase labels follow inclusive boundaries at the handoff and golden upper angle.
-Altitudes from the handoff through the golden upper angle are labeled golden hour.
-Altitudes from the blue outer angle up to, but not including, the handoff are labeled blue hour.
+Boundary labels are inclusive at the handoff and golden upper angle.
+Altitudes from the handoff through the golden upper angle are labeled Golden hour.
+Altitudes from the blue outer angle up to, but not including, the handoff are labeled Blue hour.
 Higher values are daylight, and lower values are night or darker twilight.

 Validation and Edge Cases: